-Metal parts washers provide a streamlined and easy way to clean these parts which not only provides a more aesthetically pleasing work environment, but also extends the life of the metal part as well as the machine that it plays a part in.
+Metal parts washers provide a streamlined and easy way to clean these parts, which not only provides a more aesthetically pleasing work environment, but also extends the life of the metal part as well as the machine that it plays a part in.
 In short, metal parts washers add a massive amount of value to just about any manufacturing application that utilizes metal part machinery.

-Metal parts washers themselves utilize a number of different operating methods in order to achieve the goals of different application requirements and needs.
+Metal parts washers themselves utilize a number of different operating methods to achieve the goals of different application requirements and needs.
 Typically, solvent-based parts washers offer the most effective cleaning solution, but they can also be potentially hazardous in certain applications depending on what type of material and solvent you utilize.
-To counter this, water-based metal parts washers are available, and while they do offer the protection of your material as well as environmental benefits, water-based metal parts washers are not able to eliminate every type of grime.
-To solve this issue, many manufacturers have begun to offer bio-remediation parts washers which utilize bacteria instead of water or just solvents, these bacteria eliminate most solvents before the need for disposal which reduces the strain on the environment of solvent based metal parts washers.
+To counter this, water-based metal parts washers are available, and, while they do offer the protection of your material as well as environmental benefits, water-based metal parts washers are not able to eliminate every type of grime.
+To solve this issue, many manufacturers have begun to offer bio-remediation parts washers, which utilize bacteria instead of water or just solvents.
+These bacteria eliminate most solvents before the need for disposal which reduces the strain on the environment of solvent based metal parts washers.

 Parts washers employ a variety of cleaning solutions, which after being used, turn into toxic waste.
 This toxic wastewater, which is technically defined as industrial process waste, is quite hazardous, as it carries a large number of contaminants and chemicals captured during the cleaning cycle.
-Some states, including Illinois, have declared the process waste as “Special Waste", which should be given special treatment before being released into the environment.
+Some states, including Illinois, have declared the process waste as “Special Waste,” which should be given special treatment before being released into the environment.
 If your manufacturing process releases some sort of wastewater, how do you determine whether your release is a “special” industrial process waste?

+- Process waste is a probable source of toxic metal chips and gaseous elements.
+While most of these elements can be removed using an advanced filtration system, the outliers should be identified and removed from the waste before the discharge.
 Also, check if your industrial process waste produces traces of toxic organisms and biodegradable elements.
 Further, you can compare the identified elements in your wastewater with the list of lab-tested toxic elements.
 Once identified, these toxins can be treated and reduced accordingly.